plexsystems/konstraint/test/doc/expected.md

 **Resources:** apps/DaemonSet apps/Deployment apps/StatefulSet core/Pod

-Resource constraints on containers ensure that a given workload does not take up more resources than it required and potentially starve other applications that need to run.
+Resource constraints on containers ensure that a given workload does not take up more resources than it requires and potentially starve other applications that need to run.

 ### Rego